rjhprogress/mautic-documentation/pages/02.Home/docs.en.md

-Before your begin your journey with Mautic, visit the follow topics:
+Before you begin your journey with Mautic, visit the follow topics:
  - [Overview of Mautic][overview-of-mautic]
  - [Contributing to Mautic][contributing]
  - [License Information][mautic-doc-license]